OffchainLabs/arbitrum-classic/docs/Public_Testnet.md

 In order to make it easy for people to get started using Arbitrum Rollup, we've launched our own hosted Arbitrum Rollup chain hosted on the Kovan testnet.

+For a general introduction to the Arbitrum Testnet, see our [announcement](https://TODO.com).

+For a convinient landing page for all your testnet needs, see our [website](https://arbitrum.io/testnet/).

 ## Chain Information

 Hosted Aggregator Node: [https://node.offchainlabs.com:8547](https://node.offchainlabs.com:8547)